 - Why do my ice pops taste so watery – where’s the flavor?

-That said, you don’t have to use plain old granulated sugar and you don’t need a ton of sweetener.
+Now even though you do want to use some sort of sweetener in your ice pops, you don’t have to use plain old granulated sugar and you don’t need a ton of sweetener.
 Freshly squeezed juices have natural sugars so they’re perfect to use.
-Honey, molasses, maple syrup, agave or nectar can stand in for sugar too.
-Of course, alternatives don’t eliminate added sweeteners.
+Honey, molasses, maple syrup, agave or nectar, while still sweeteners, can stand in for cane sugar too.

 If you start with a softer, creamier base like tofu or yogurt, often you can add less sweeteners than with normal ice pops.
-For example, such as with vanilla tofu pops.
-You can actually simply freeze yogurt plain in a mold.
-Note that some kids don’t love the taste of plain yogurt though.
+For example, such as with vanilla tofu pops or you can simply freeze yogurt plain in a mold.
+Some kids don’t love the taste of plain yogurt though.

 Following are two more sugar-free or sweetener optional ice pop choices…